nopnop2002/Arduino-STM32-nRF24L01/README.md

 # Software requirements
-When using STM32, a core library is required.
+When using STM32/ESP8266, you need to install the core library.
 There is some core library for STM32.
 I used [this](https://github.com/stm32duino/Arduino_Core_STM32).